Honda VTR1000F: Innovation

 The VTR1000F was introduced in 1997 using an all new 90-degree V-twin engine and a HMAS (Honda Multi-Action System) fork and shock.
 The bike also ushered in several new design concepts for Honda such as the semi-pivotless frame, where the engine is a stressed member with the swingarm bolted directly to it.
 Other innovations were side radiators, single-casting engine case, connecting rods with cap screws instead of nuts, and 38 mm intake valves, the largest Honda has ever used on a production motor at that time.
 It had the largest carburetors ever put on a production motorcycle (48 mm).
 In order to overcome response irregularities typical for larger V-twin engines, Honda specified different camshaft profiles and intake manifold dimensions for the two cylinders, and the power control of the engine was praised in motorbike surveys.
 Cycle World list a quarter-mile time and speed of 11.03-second/124.26-mph.

 Model history

 In 1999, the VTR1000F featured new silver wheels.

 From model year 2001, Honda introduced a number of upgrades.
-These included increasing the tank from 16 liters (4.23 US gallons) to 19 liters (5.02 US gallons), internal modifications to the front forks, black wheels, smaller indicators, and a less extreme riding position (thanks to mildly raked clip-on bars).
+These included increasing the tank from 16 litres (4.23 US gallons) to 19 litres (5.02 US gallons), internal modifications to the front forks, black wheels, smaller indicators, and a less extreme riding position (thanks to mildly raked clip-on bars).
 A new LCD dash display comprised fuel level, engine temperature, dual trip mileometers, odometer and clock.
 A Honda Ignition Security System (HISS) immobiliser also became standard.
-The US model "Superhawk" never received the larger tank, instead retaining the original 16 liter (4.2 US gallons).
+The US model "Superhawk" never received the larger tank, instead retaining the original 16 litre (4.2 US gallons).